cmsolson75/YouTubePlaylistCalculator/README.md

 ## License

 This project is open-source and available to everyone.
 Feel free to use, modify, and distribute as per your needs.

----

-Feel free to customize this README according to any additional features or specificities of your project.
-If there is anything more you'd like to add or modify in the README, please let me know!